 Within each sector (pseudo-canton), we knew which municipalities are included in the metropolis and which aren’t.
 Thanks to INSEE data tables, we determined the population of each municipality.
 The data tables for each municipality are availible here.
 From this, we calculated the population fraction included in the Metropolis for each sector (pseudo-canton).

-Consequently, the seven other sectors (pseudo-cantons) only contribute towards 10% of the global statistics for Rennes Metropolis.
+Consequently, the five other sectors (pseudo-cantons) only contribute towards 15% of the global statistics for Rennes Metropolis.

 By applying the statistical distribution observed at the scale of the sector (pseudo-canton) to the population of the metropolis’s municipalities, we were able to reconstruct data which was representative of the metropolis as a whole.